-I am a second-year PhD student in the Department of Chemical Engineering.
+I am a third-year PhD student in the Department of Chemical Engineering.
 My research will develop a multiscale computational model to simulate blood flow in bioprosthetic aortic valve prostheses and predict valve thrombosis.
 The outcome of this work is expected to provide patient-specific guidance for post-operational anticoagulation therapy and suggestions for valve design to lower thrombosis risk.

 I completed my undergraduate study in Mechanical Engineering at the Anhui University of Technology, where I gained basic mathematics, physics, and mechanics knowledge.
 One day I came across the interdisciplinary field of cardiovascular biomechanics and found my mechanical engineering background could provide a different perspective, so I continued my MEng in Biomechanics and Medical Engineering at Peking University, where I completed my research topic of left ventricular wall biomechanical analysis in Cardiovascular Mechanics and Interventional Cardiology Laboratory.

 2020 - present

 PhD candidate in Chemical Engineering, Department of Chemical Engineering, Imperial College London, UK